OpenEvalProject/evals/manuscripts/elife-54208/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/54208/elife-54208-fig6-v1.jpg)

 **Figure 6.:** (A) Schematic of receptor clustering in the plasma membrane using cross-linking by polyclonal antibody.
 (B) TIR-FM images of a cell expressing GRK2-mCherry and SEP-KOR.
 KOR was cross-linked with polyclonal antibodies before imaging.
 Frames were collected immediately before agonist (left panels) and 1 min after application of 1 μM DynA (right panels).
 The scale bar represents 10 μm.
 (C) Same as in (B) but cells were treated with etorphine (ET, 1 μM) instead of DynA.
 The scale bar represents 10 μm.
 (D) GRK2 intensity in KOR clusters relative to surrounding plasma membrane (see methods).
 Quantification of images collected before agonist and 2 min after agonist (DynA or ET) application, similar to images shown in (A) and (B).
 DynA (26 cells) and ET (15 cells) across three independent experiments.
 Mean with SD is shown. ***p = <0.0001 by paired two-tailed t-test. n.s. = not significant (p=0.30).
 (E) The two biochemical modes of GRK2 recruitment are selectively promoted by distinct agonists.
-While etorphine only drives GRK2 binding to G beta-gamma, DynA additionally promotes direct interaction of GRK2 with activated KOR.Figure 6—source data 1.Figure 6D).
+While etorphine only drives GRK2 binding to G beta-gamma, DynA additionally promotes direct interaction of GRK2 with activated KOR.

 ## Discussion